smartnsoft/StarsKit/README.md

 Cosmos provide a `CosmosSettings` property that can be set in the `StarsKitGraphicContext`.

-You specify you own stars image, if nil, Comsmos will use the specifed star path via `starPoints`.
+You specify you own stars images (filled/empty).
+If nil, Cosmos will use the specifed star path via `starPoints`.

 <p align="center"><img width=60% border=1 src="https://github.com/evgenyneu/Cosmos/raw/master/graphics/Screenshots/cosmos_star_rating_control_for_ios_swift_space.png"></p>